Leland41/Elk-Stack-Project/README.md

 * [Host-Ansible-file](https://github.com/Leland41/Project-1-Portfolio/blob/main/Ansible/Hosts-Ansible-file)

-Run the playbook, and navigate to http://20.106.148.113:5601/app/kibana#/home to check that the installation worked as expected.
+* Run the playbook, and navigate to http://20.106.148.113:5601/app/kibana#/home to check that the installation worked as expected.

-This is what the home page should look like:
+A successful session to Kibana's home page should look like:

 ![alt text][logo 2]